drpetersonfernandes/SimpleLauncher/parameters.md

 This emulator is available for Windows-x64.<br>
 It may support RetroAchievements.
 Please check on the [RetroAchievements Website](https://retroachievements.org/downloads).<br>
 Documentation can be found on [PCSX2 Website](https://pcsx2.net/docs/).<br>
-This emulator may require BIOS or system files to work properly.
+This emulator may require BIOS or system files to work.

 .